 Decision on transfer applications are made by the Admissions Committee in cooperation with the office of Academic & Student Affairs on a case by case basis.
 Factors considered include admissions standards and appropriateness of courses completed to the academic level to which transfer is requested.
-The course credits must be earned within seven years of application to AUHS.
+The course credits must be earned within seven vears of application to AUHS.
 Students seeking transfer must submit the following documents to the Associate Dean of Student Affairs and Admission:

-- Official transcripts from all undergraduate, graduate, and/or professional schools attended. - A letter of recommendation from the program director/Dean of the previous institution - A letter of recommendation from a faculty member of the previous institution. - A detailed description (no more than two pages) of the specific circumstances why a transfer is being sought.
+- Official transcripts from all undergraduate, araduate. and/or professional attended.
+Foreign transcript evaluation is required (see "International Student"). - A letter of recommendation from the program director/Dean of the previous institution - A letter of recommendation from a faculty member of the previous institution. - A detailed description (no more than two pages) of the specific circumstances why a transfer is being sought.